SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Notes On Retrieving Sourcing Events

-The automatic retrieving of sourcing events from Ariba is commented out in the source code of the Java application and the retrieving is done manually through the UI.
+The automatic retrieving of sourcing events from SAP Ariba is commented out in the source code of the Java application and the retrieving is done manually through the UI.
 If you prefer, you could turn on the automatic retrieving by uncommenting the related logic in PublicSourcingContextListener.java.

 <a name="additional_information"/>